 Jeffrey Toobin

 During the Iran–Contra affair, Toobin served as an associate counsel on its investigation at the Department of Justice.
 He moved from government and the practice of law into full-time writing during the 1990s, when he published his first books.
-He wrote for The New Yorker from 1993 to 2020.
-Toobin was fired in the fall of 2020 for masturbating on-camera during a Zoom video conference call with co-workers; he apologized for his conduct and stated that he believed his camera was off.
-He continues to serve as legal analyst for CNN.
+He wrote for The New Yorker from 1993 until 2020, when Toobin was fired for masturbating on-camera during a Zoom video conference call with co-workers.
+He apologized for his conduct and stated that he believed his camera was off during the incident.
+He continues to serve as a legal analyst for CNN.

 Toobin has written several books, including accounts of the 1970s Patty Hearst kidnapping and her time with the SLA, the O. J. Simpson murder case, and the Clinton–Lewinsky scandal.
 The latter two were adapted for television as seasons of FX's American Crime Story, with the Simpson case premiering in 2016.